-- 5. Part-time students who, at the end of the second semester, have not passed at least four (4) courses out of a total of six (6) subjects will be required to withdraw from the programme. - 6.
-Candidates must attain in each paper, a standard prescribed by the examiners.
-Provided that a candidate passes at least six (6) courses and obtains in the last two (2) courses, a mark not lower than 48 percent, the examiners may, at their discretion, declare him/her to be referred in those courses.
-A candidate will be allowed to repeat a course only once.
-A candidate who has passed his/her coursework, but has failed the examination component, will be allowed to carry over the courseworkmark. - 7.
-Students who have recently passed courses identical or similar to those listed in Regulation 5 may be: - (i) permitted exemption and credit (if they have attained at least a B in the course) with the approval of the Department.OR - (ii) required by the Department to substitute courses to be chosen from optional courses approved by the Department.
+- 5. A candidate will be allowed to repeat a course only once.
+A candidate who has passed his/her coursework, but has failed the examination component, will be allowed to carry over the coursework mark. - 6.
+Students who have recently passed courses identical or similar to those listed in Regulation 4 may be: - (i) permitted exemption and credit (if they have attained at least a B in the course) with the approval of the Department.